Printmaking portfolio: personal projects

 - Ink up the plate and print successfully

-- Coat the silkscreen with a photo sensitive emulsion
+- Coat a silkscreen with a photo sensitive emulsion & expose it

 - Gain a good understanding of how to register and overprint

-- Make artwork using both mediums employing different methods and images to print in a combination of different ways.
+- Make artwork using both processes employing different methods and images to print in a combination of different ways.

 What level is the course and do I need any particular skills?